VicDominguez/LIDARLite_RaspberryPi_Library/README.md

-# LIDAR-Lite Raspberry Pi Library
+# LIDAR-Lite Raspberry Pi Library C Wrapper

-* [Product Page: LIDAR-Lite v3](https://buy.garmin.com/en-US/US/p/557294) - See product page for operating manual
+Realised by Victor Manuel Dominguez Rivas for his Final Degree Project called Smart Driving Assistant.

-* [Product Support](https://support.garmin.com/) - Direct all support issues to Garmin's Support Team
+Only tested for Raspberry Pi 4 and not all wrapper, only functions used on example.c.

-This library provides quick access to basic functions of LIDAR-Lite via the Raspberry Pi platform.
-It has been tested on RPi 3 B+ running Raspbian kernel 4.14.
-Additionally, it can provide a user of any platform with a template for their own application code.
+Use by our own risk.

 ## Instructions to enable the I2C peripheral in the ARM core